Hgoatly/Discover-Skane/README.md

 - [CompressImage.touler](https://compressimage.toolur.com/) was used to crompress and resize the image files to a more appropriate size for the site, and in order to speed up their load time.
 - [Microsoft-Photos](https://www.microsoft.com/en-gb/p/microsoft-photos/9wzdncrfjbh4?activetab=pivot:overviewtab)(Windows 10 version) was used to crop images for the README.md file.
-- [Microsoft-Excel](https://www.microsoft.com/en-gb/microsoft-365/excel) was used for displaying the manual tests undertaken.
+- [Microsoft-Excel](https://www.microsoft.com/en-gb/microsoft-365/excel) was used for writing the manual tests undertaken.
 - [Dirty-Markup](https://www.10bestdesign.com/dirtymarkup/) was used to beautify the code.
-- [This-Davej](https://thisdavej.com/copy-table-in-excel-and-paste-as-a-markdown-table/) was used to generate a markdown table for the cross browser testing in the Testing.md file.
+- [This-Davej](https://thisdavej.com/copy-table-in-excel-and-paste-as-a-markdown-table/) was used to generate a markdown table from an excel document for the cross browser testing in the testing.md file.

 ### Application Programming Interfaces Used (APIs):